Udumbanchola Assembly constituency

 Udumbanchola State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Idukki Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is M. M. Mani of CPI(M).
+As of the 2026 Assembly elections, the current MLA is Senapathy Venu of INC.

 Local self-governed segments

 Udumbanchola Assembly constituency is composed of the following local self-governed segments: